Berlin: 20th to 21st centuries

+A partial opening by the end of 2020 of the Humboldt Forum museum, housed in the reconstructed Berlin Palace, was postponed until March 2021.
+On 16 September 2022, the opening of the eastern wing, the last section of the Humboldt Forum museum, meant the Humboldt Forum museum was finally completed.
+It became Germany's currently most expensive cultural project.

 Berlin-Brandenburg fusion attempt

 The legal basis for a combined state of Berlin and Brandenburg is different from other state fusion proposals.
 Normally, Article 29 of the Basic Law stipulates that a state fusion requires a federal law.
 However, a clause added to the Basic Law in 1994, Article 118a, allows Berlin and Brandenburg to unify without federal approval, requiring a referendum and a ratification by both state parliaments.

 In 1996, there was an unsuccessful attempt of unifying the states of Berlin and Brandenburg.
-Both share a common history, dialect and culture and in 2020, there are over 225.000 residents of Brandenburg that commute to Berlin.
+Both share a common history, dialect and culture and in 2020, there were over 225,000 residents of Brandenburg that commute to Berlin.
 The fusion had the near-unanimous support by a broad coalition of both state governments, political parties, media, business associations, trade unions and churches.
 Though Berlin voted in favor by a small margin, largely based on support in former West Berlin, Brandenburg voters disapproved of the fusion by a large margin.
 It failed largely due to Brandenburg voters not wanting to take on Berlin's large and growing public debt and fearing losing identity and influence to the capital.